Security

 Hardware camera LED

 This means you always know when Shield is using the camera.
-When the green LED is on, Shield is actively processing frames.
+When the LED is on, Shield is actively processing frames.
 When you close Shield, the LED turns off immediately.
 There is no way for Shield or any other application to secretly access the camera.

 How to verify: camera access